itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 		std::cout << roiLocate[i] << std::endl;
 	}

-Here, line #4 shows the use of adjustROI() function where negative parameters indicate that the ROI is shrinking in perticular dimension.
+Here, line #4 shows the use of adjustROI() function where negative parameters indicate that the ROI is shrinking in particular dimension.
 More detailed description of adjustROI() and locateROI() methods can be seen under :ref:`plugin-DataObject-Ref` document.

 One can also pass an array as a parameter to this adjustROI() function describing the offset details as shown in the following code.